-Finally, given that in reality even in 2004 not all people were perfectly informed, one may ask the question to what extent the assumption of perfect awareness for the benchmark model biases the policy experiments in Section 5.
+Finally, given that in 2004 not all Malawians were perfectly informed, one may question whether the assumption of perfect awareness in the benchmark model biases the policy experiments in Section 5.
 Put differently, one may want to know what the effect of policies would have been in a world with more uninformed people.
 This question is addressed by implementing the same policy experiments for the 1996 model (i.e., the one with 60% uninformed people).
-This is reported in Table 13 in Appendix F.1.
+This is reported in Table XI in Appendix D.1.
 The table shows that results are qualitatively similar to those in the full information model.
 At the same time, all policies are quantitatively somewhat more effective in the model with uninformed people.
-For example circumcising all men would lower the HIV rate by 68% relative to only 46% in the baseline model.
-In the case of ART the positive effect is seen earlier; i.e., now treating a third of the population (q = 0.01) leads to a decline in the HIV rate.
+For example, circumcising all men would lower the HIV rate by 68%, relative to only 46% in the baseline model.
+In the case of ART the positive effect is seen earlier; i.e., treating only a third of the population (q = 0.01) leads to a decline in the HIV rate.
 The higher effectiveness of the policies is not that surprising, though.
 Recall that in the model with perfect information people dampen the effectiveness of the policies by responding with riskier behavior.
 Uninformed people do not react as much because they do not understand the true trade-offs between different sexual behaviors.
 Thus, the higher the fraction of uninformed people, the better all policies work in reducing HIV.